managedkaos/azure-cli/README.md

     "urnAlias": "CoreOS",
 ```

 Use --all to get an extended list of available images.
 Running with --all may take several minutes to complete as the CLI tool will be making an extended query to get all available images.
+Also note that the extended listing does not include the urnAlias field.
+If you're trying to parse out the image names, simply grep for urn.

 For our exploration, using the default listing should suffice.

 ```
 $ az vm create -n wordpressvm -g wordpress_resource_group --image UbuntuLTS --data-disk-sizes-gb 10